johndoe31415/biblint/README.md

+### License
+biblint is licensed under the GNU General Public License version 3.
+A copy of the license should be included in the package in the LICENSE file.

 ### Author
 biblint was written by Johannes Bauer.
 The project is hosted on GitHub at https://github.com/johndoe31415/biblint.
 For further information, visit